jsummers/imageworsener/readme.txt

    option is if you use a PNG viewer that has a problem with binary transparency.

+ -pngcmprlevel <n>
+   zlib-style compression level setting for PNG files, from 0 (no compression) to 9 (best, slowest).
+Default is (probably) 6.

  -jpegquality <n>
    libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.